 There are a lot of bikes on the market and it can be confusing.
-A good entry-level road bike will have some specific features.
-They need to have efficient components that will ensure the ride is smooth and quick.
-They need to have a light frame and good geometry to let the rider pedal comfortably.
-Since the price tag is lower there will almost always be some compromise, but those components must still do a decent job.
+A good entry-level road bike will need efficient components that will ensure the ride is smooth and quick.
+They also need a light frame and good geometry to let the rider pedal comfortably.
+With a lower price tag there will be some compromise involved, but those components must still do a decent job.

-What to Avoid When Buying a Beginning Bike
+What to Avoid When Buying a Beginner Road Bike

 Obviously even the best entry-level road bike come with a lower price tag than a bike for experienced riders.
 With that comes lower value components, and while that's not necessarily a bad thing you should know what you're getting into.
 Here are a few tips to help you avoid riding around on a two-wheeled lemon.

-A good rule of thumb is to stick with a brand you're familiar with.
-There's a reason that big brands are successful, and if nothing else you have a large company to turn to in case of a failed component.
-Some of the best bikes for beginners are available from bigger brands like Schwinn and Diamondback.
-They have the buying power to get discounts on decent components, which saves you money in the long run, so check them out.
+There's a reason why big brands are successful.
+Some of the best bikes for beginners come from bigger brands like Schwinn and Diamondback.
+They have the buying power to get deep discounts on componentry, which saves you money in the long run.

 I'm not a bike snob.
 I know that plastic has its place, but I still think it should be avoided on primary components.
 That means that a good entry-level road bicycle should avoid fully plastic brakes, shifters, and especially derailleurs.
 They just don't have the resilience that steel and aluminum alloy boast.
 They bend, snap, and wear out much more quickly.
 A good road bike doesn't have to skimp on component quality.